Quantum-informed learning of genuine network nonlocality beyond idealized resources: Abstract

 \section{Abstract}

-We address the characterization of genuine network nonlocal correlations, which remains highly challenging due to the non-convex nature of local correlations even in the simplest scenario, and increasingly so when derived from entangled states that deviate from their ideal forms.
-We introduce a scalable causally-inferred Bayesian learning framework called the LHV layered neural network, which introduces the rank parameter of the non-ideal combined source state as an untapped resource to learn the local statistics in Bell tests.
-This reveals these correlations to persist close to the Bell states, with a noise robustness of $0.94 \text{ - } 0.95$ in the triangle scenario, additionally requiring all sources to send only entangled states with joint entangled measurements as resources.
-Further, we study the robustness of the genuineness to shared randomness in the network scenario.
-Apart from the results, the work succeeds in showing that machine learning approaches with foundational domain-specific constraints can greatly benefit the field of quantum foundations.
+We address the characterization of genuine network nonlocal correlations, which remain highly challenging due to the non-convex nature of local correlations even in the distinct triangle scenario with three sources and three observers implementing one four-outcome measurement.
+We introduce a scalable causally inferred Bayesian learning framework called the \textit{Layered Local Hidden Variable Neural Network (Layered LHV-Net)} to learn the local statistics in network Bell tests.
+Using this framework, we identify a new class of measurement settings that exhibit the most robust nonlocality compared to previously known measurements.
+Remarkably, our study shows that the nonlocality measure becomes non-zero only when the visibility of the shared Bell state exceeds $0.94$, surpassing previously reported noise robustness thresholds.
+Further, we examine correlations where shared states originate from dissimilar sources, finding that nonlocality is observed only if all the involved states are sufficiently entangled.
+Finally, we analyze a scenario in which the sources are allowed to share classical randomness.
+We find that nonlocal correlations persist even when the sources share up to $3$ units of randomness, whereas a local model reproducing the quantum correlations only becomes possible when $4$ units of shared randomness are available.
+Apart from the results, the work succeeds in showing that quantum-informed machine learning approaches as foundational frameworks can greatly benefit the field of quantum information.